ory/oathkeeper/README.md

     <a href="https://patreon.com/user?u=4298803">Support us on patreon!</a>
 </h4>

 ORY Oathkeeper is an Identity & Access Proxy (IAP) that authorizes HTTP requests based on sets of rules.
-This proxy integrates with ORY Hydra.
+The BeyondCorp Model is designed by [Google](https://cloud.google.com/beyondcorp/) and secures applications in Zero-Trust networks.
+An Identity & Access Proxy is typically deployed in front of (think API Gateway) web-facing applications and is capable of authenticating and optionally authorizing access requests.

+ORY Oathkeeper is a reverse proxy which evaluates incoming HTTP requests based on a set of rules that are defined by administartive users.
+ORY Oathkeeper is thus capable of:

+* Identifying the user and providing the user session in form of a JSON Web Token.
+* Restricting access to certain resources based on a set of rules (Authorization).

+We plan to generalize this software and make it compatible with Authentication and Authorization providers.
+For now, this proxy integrates best ORY Hydra.
+Please file an issue if you would like to see your favorite Auth* provider integrated.

-This service is being developed actively.
+This service is under active development and may introduce breaking changes in future releases.

 [![CircleCI](https://circleci.com/gh/ory/oathkeeper.svg?style=shield&circle-token=eb458bf636326d41674141b6bbfa475a39c9db1e)](https://circleci.com/gh/ory/oathkeeper)
 [![Coverage Status](https://coveralls.io/repos/github/ory/oathkeeper/badge.svg?branch=master)](https://coveralls.io/github/ory/oathkeeper?branch=master)